cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Commanding units

 Once a unit is bound to the processor, it can be issued commands using the [`ucontrol` instruction](FUNCTIONS-80.markdown#instruction-unit-control).
-There's a caveat, though: the processor doesn't wait for the unit to complete the command you've given to it, but continues executing your program.
+There's a concern, though: the processor doesn't wait for the unit to complete the command you've given to it but continues executing your program.
 If another command is issued to the unit before the previous command has been finished, the unit will abandon the previous command and will start executing the new one.
 For example:

 ```Mindcode
 require units;